VonHeikemen/devlog/content/tools/how-to-survive-without-multiple-cursors-in-vim.md

 > Ver en [asciinema](https://asciinema.org/a/542501).

-This demo shows that while I type the command neovim makes a live preview, showing me the effects of the command in realtime.
+This demo shows how neovim makes a live preview, showing me the effects of the command in realtime.
 And yes, because of this feature I think search and replace is a decent alternative to multiple cursors.

 If you liked the fighting Kirby consider making a keybinding for it.